WHO-AM-I-404/FormatUSB/README.md

 - Application log output
 - Screenshots if applicable

-## 🔄 Version History

-### 2025.1.0 (Current)
-- Complete rebranding and modernization
-- Enhanced cross-platform compatibility
-- Improved error handling and safety checks
-- Modern Qt-based interface
-- Comprehensive documentation

-### Previous Versions
-- Based on original FormatUSB by MX Linux
-- Legacy versions focused on MX Linux compatibility

----

 **Made with ❤️ for the Linux community**

-For more information, visit: [GitHub Repository](https://github.com/WHO-AM-I-404/usbformat)
+For more information, visit: [GitHub Repository](https://github.com/WHO-AM-I-404/formatusb)